JakobChristensen/Sitecore.ContentDelivery/README.md

 Content Delivery Service for Sitecore CMS.

-Requests to the Content Delivery service are prefixed with "/cd".
+Requests to the Content Delivery service are prefixed with "/sitecore/get".

-Parameters can either be passed as query string parameters or as form post fields.
+Parameters can either be passed as query string parameters or as form post values.

 # Security
 Either pass username and password or pass an access token (not implemented yet).

 ```
-/cd/master?username=Admin&password=b
+/sitecore/get/master?username=Admin&password=b
 ```
 or
 ```
-/cd/master?token=test
+/sitecore/get/master?token=test
 ```

 # Data Stores